Skip to main content

 Contact details of the person responsible

-If you have any questions about data protection or the processing of personal data, you will find the contact details of the person or body responsible below:
+If you have any questions about data protection or the processing of personal data, you will find the contact details of the controller in accordance with Article 4(7) of the EU General Data Protection Regulation (GDPR) below:

 Anke Mohr